Analysis Likely

 Arthur Morgan: Narrative Perfection

-Let’s say it plainly: Arthur Morgan is the best character Rockstar has ever written.
-His narrative arc in RDR2 — loyalty, doubt, redemption — is worthy of the greatest films.
+Arthur Morgan is the best character Rockstar has ever written.
+His arc in RDR2 (loyalty, doubt, redemption) is worthy of the greatest films.
 Roger Clark’s motion capture performance is phenomenal.
-The ending made millions of players cry.
-Hardened gamers, used to blowing everything up in GTA Online, weeping over a fictional cowboy.
-That’s the power of Rockstar’s writing.
+The ending made millions of players cry, including hardened GTA Online veterans.
+That’s the power of Rockstar’s writing at its peak.

 Lucia and Jason: The Succession Challenge

-The risk?
-Diluting the emotional connection.
-With Arthur, you were inside his head.
+The risk is a diluted emotional connection.
+With Arthur, the player was inside his head.
 With two protagonists, attention is divided.
-But if Rockstar manages to give Lucia and Jason the same depth as Arthur, the result could be even richer.
+If Rockstar manages to give Lucia and Jason the same depth as Arthur, the result could be even richer.
+That’s a significant if, at this stage.

 Lucia and Jason, the duo at the heart of GTA 6's story